Metal-King-Boo/assorted-python/README.md

    - handles statistical data on gass prices
 7. Grade Program
    - reutrns a grade letter depending on the number given
-8. List Program
+8. List Programs
    - prints a 7 digit lottery number as a list
    - takes in a series of numbers and gets basics statics on them
    - gets monthly rainfall for a year; gets average and highest/lowest month
    - calculate weekly sales from daily input
    - get the wins of a baseball team from a txt file
-9. Loop Program
+9. Loop Programs
    - draws a concentric circle
    - draws a concentric square
    - draws a hypno swirl